25prabhu10/notes/docs/Concepts/Object-Oriented_Programming.md

 - Keeps the programmer in control of access to data
 - Prevents the program from ending up in any strange or unwanted states

-- Containing the elements of an object, not just keep them together, but to also protect them
+- Containing the elements of an object, not just keep them together, but also protect them

 - We bundle an object's attributes or data along with the methods that operate on that data within the same unit or the same class